These Shade-Loving Plants Will Thrive No Matter Your Garden's Sun Exposure

 Cranesbill

-This pretty, low-growing perennial, also known as perennial geranium, has a lovely spicy-minty scent that also repels deer and rabbits.
-Cranesbill tolerates full sun but is more of a shade perennial.
-They have small white, pink, or purple flowers that bloom in late spring.
+This pretty, low-growing shade plant, also known as hardy geranium, has a lovely spicy-minty scent that also repels deer and rabbits.
+Its delicate flowers bloom in a range of colors from purple, pink, white, and blue, and it attracts butterflies.

 best shade perennials perennial geranium